 Correct Sanitary Sewer Backup Problems.
-Sanitary sewer backup can be a cause of home damage in low-lying, flood-prone areas like RLA #16.
-The installation of backflow prevention valves on your sanitary sewer lines is highly recommended.
+Sanitary sewer backup can be a problem in low-lying, flood-prone areas like RLA #33.
+The installation of backflow prevention valves on sewer lines is recommended.

-Purchase and Maintain Flood
+Purchase and Maintain Flood Insurance.

-Insurance.
 Flood Insurance is available and recommended for the structure and contents for all properties in Tulsa.
 A large percentage of all flood insurance claims are for properties that are outside the FEMA floodplain.
 Because of the City of Tulsa's sustained efforts to reduce flooding, you are entitled to a discount on your flood insurance.
 A property does not have to be in a floodplain to qualify for flood insurance.